hanishkvc/prgs-snap-scidvspc-hkvc/snap/local/README.snap.txt

 T04 Look at fixing the issue with old fontconfig having issue with
     font configuration files, by installing a newer version.

+    core20 this is fixed.
+Need to do for core18 if required.

 T05 Use a newer version of stockfish.

-NOTE: May be using base20 should help with T04 and T05, as it should hopefully bring in packages from ubuntu 20.04 lts release, which should have newer packages.
-If that works, then need to check, this doesnt create any problem when running the snap in older ubuntu releases, just to be safe.
+    core20 this is fixed.
+Need to do for core18 if required.

+T06 Cross verify that core20 based snap doesnt have any issue when
+    run on ubuntu 16.04 or 18.04 lts releases or for that manner any linux distro other than ubuntu 20.04 lts.

     Ideally it shouldnt create any problem, but better to check once to be sure.